Arthrotomy in Manhattan

 Physical therapy is a vital component to a complete recovery, helping to strengthen the muscles and tendons around the elbow and regain a normal range of motion for the joint.
 Therapy generally begins with a series of light exercises to regain mobility and progresses to a full regimen after several weeks.

-When post-surgical instructions from your doctor are adhered to and a commitment to regular physical therapy is made, the success rate of arthrotomy is very high.
+When post-surgical instructions from Dr. Williams are adhered to and a commitment to regular physical therapy is made, the success rate of arthrotomy is very high.
 Most patients can resume their typical athletic activities within four to six months after the procedure, although there may be limitations to the repetitive activities that most likely caused the pain in the first place.

 Questions?
-If you would like more information about Arthrotomy or to schedule an appointment, feel free to fill out our convenient contact form or call our office at (212) 606-1855.
+If you would like more information about Arthrotomy in Manhattan or to schedule an appointment, feel free to fill out our convenient contact form or call our office at (212) 606-1855.